Is Dental Bonding a Better Alternative to Gum Grafting?

 Dental bonding works best in certain situations.
 Here’s when it might be a good option for you:- ✅ Your gum recession is minor – Composite bonding is effective for small recessions, especially in the spaces between teeth.

 - ✅ Your gums are healthy – Inflammation-free gums are a prerequisite for a successful bonding procedure (same goes for grafting).
-If you have active gum disease, bonding won’t be a suitable option.
+If you have active gum disease, it needs to be treated first.

 - ✅ Your recession is stable – The recession must be under control before treatment.
 If it’s still progressing, bonding could make things worse.